West Nile Virus

 West Nile virus (WNV) is a potentially serious illness.
 Experts believe WNV is established as a seasonal epidemic in North America that flares up in the summer and continues into the fall.

 West Nile virus is a reportable condition in Nebraska.
-Currently, no cases have been reported in Douglas County for the year 2014.
-Click Here to see the number of West Nile cases for previous years.
+Click Here to see the number of West Nile cases by year of report.

 What Can I do to Prevent WNV?